1 Introduction: What’s the Difference?

 • Bisping et al. (2020, Acta Informatica): “Coupled similarity: the first 32 years.”

 Other Bachelor theses.
 During my dissertation project, I also supervised several other Bachelor theses, many of which played important roles in shaping the research.
-Although they do not appear directly on the following pages, I want to acknowledge the students’ vital contribution to the research.
+Although they do not appear directly on the following pages, I want to acknowledge the students’ vital contributions to the research.

 • Peacock (2020): Process Equivalences as a Video Game